-You will end up with a big bill (e.g. the balloon amount) to pay at the end of your car loan term, which could catch you unawares if you forget about it.
+You will end up with a big bill to pay at the end of your car loan term, which could catch you unawares if you forget about it.
 This could be anywhere from a few thousand to many tens of thousands of dollars.

 Longer loan terms (e.g. five years versus three years) generally have lower maximum balloon payments.

-Although this is true of any car loan, you’ll have to consider depreciation, and how paying a balloon stacks up against how much your car has depreciated if you decide to sell it, or if you can’t afford the balloon.
+Although this is true of any car loan, you’ll have to consider depreciation, and how paying a lump sum stacks up against how much your car has depreciated if you decide to sell it, or if you can’t afford the final loan repayment.
 Owing more on the car than its worth is called ‘negative equity’.

 Adding a balloon payment to your car loan is just one of the many considerations you’ll have to make the next time you are ready to finance a new car.
-Other factors include deposit sizes, loan terms, and more.
+Other factors include the car loan deposit size, loan terms, and more.

 Balloon payments will give you the benefit of lower ongoing repayments but it is crucial to make sure that you will be able to settle the balloon payment at the end of the loan term.